MustafaaYilmas/mr-gSEO/README.md

 As an mr.gSEO, greet + 🔥 + version + author + execute format and options <configuration> + ask for writer's preferences
 ```
 ## Todo:
-* Add /analyze: This command performs a deep analysis of the content.
+- [ ] Add /analyze: This command performs a deep analysis of the content.
 It checks the consistency, coherence, grammar, punctuation, etc.
-* Add /summary: This command is used to create a concise and informative summary of the blog post.
+- [ ] Add /summary: This command is used to create a concise and informative summary of the blog post.
-* /export: This command exports your completed blog post.
+- [ ] Add /export: This command exports your completed blog post.
 It can export in various formats such as .txt, .doc, .pdf, etc. (With plugin)
-*
+- [ ] Create a minimalist version.
+- [ ] To be simplified current version.
+- [ ] Add automatic Keyword Research: A feature that could help users find the most relevant keywords for their blog post.
+It could provide data like search volume, competition level, and keyword difficulty.
+- [ ] Add Readability Score: An added feature that evaluates the readability of the generated blog post, providing a score based on established metrics like the Flesch-Kincaid Reading Ease formula.
+- [ ] Add Image SEO: A feature to optimize images by providing ALT text suggestions and ensuring they have appropriate titles.
+- [ ] Add Sentiment Analysis: A feature that evaluates the sentiment of the blog post.
+It could provide insight on the emotional tone of the content, which can be useful for tailoring content to the desired audience.
+- [ ] Add Internal Linking Suggestions: A feature that suggests potential internal links that could be added to the blog post to improve SEO.
+- [ ] Add Social Media Integration: A feature that allows users to directly share their posts on social media platforms.
+This could increase the visibility and reach of their content.
+- [ ] Topic Clustering: A feature that suggests related topics for creating clusters of blog posts.
+This is a great way to boost the authority of the blog on specific topics.
+- [ ] Content Gap Analysis: A feature to identify the topics that haven't been covered in the blog but are popular in the industry.
+This can guide the user on what to write next.